kcdissanayaka/PHPWebev/README.md

 List the database tables that are part of your project.

 - Table 1 (Created By : KASUN CHATHURANGA DISSANAYAKA): TourPlanCard
+- Table 2 (Created By): MUJITHA MANORATHNA: STAFFROLE
+- Table 3 (Created By): MUJITHA MANORATHNA: CUSTOMER_BOOKING
+- Table 4 (Created By): Table Name
-- Table 2 (Created By): Table Name
+- Table 5 (Created By): Table Name
-- Table 3 (Created By): Table Name
+- Table 6 (Created By): Table Name

 > Include the ER Diagram of the database.
 ![ERD-DIAGRAM LANKAN MATKA](assets/images/PROJECT_ERD/LankanMatkaERD.png)